Land & People

 Since 1991, a professing believer has held the office of president in Zambia.
 In his inaugural address, he declared Zambia to be a Christian nation and claimed her people for the Lord.
 The people are open to listening and conversing about the Bible and Jesus Christ in both public and private settings.
 However, this receptivity is not particularly discerning and reflects a very ecumenical mindset.

 Year Entered by BMM1990

 Stephen and Ruth Bell entered the field in 1991.
 There are currently six established churches, along with several outreach and church planting efforts.
-There is also a ministry to boarding-school students in the capital, as well as a growing ESL and literacy school, which is partially staffed by trained Zambian teachers.

 Learn more about Zambia here.